HCH1/blog/blog RX100 3.md

 ```
 # How to photograph stars?
 ## Introduction
-In October, I had the opportunity to travel to Lombok island, where I was supposed to climb the mountain Rinjani,
+In October, I had the opportunity to travel to Lombok, where I was supposed to climb the mountain Rinjani,
 and take photos of sunrise, sunset and stars.
 However, the day before the trip, the local tourist agency
-said there was a partial forest fire, so the linjani national park was closed for a week for tourists' safety.
+said there was a forest fire, so the Rinjani national park was closed for a week for safety concerned.
 So our itinerary, coordinated and recommended by the local travel agency, was changed to an island tour
 and a shallow trip to east Gili, plus a night in a tent.